Marcodeg/ScrollStackKit/README.md

 If no location is given for the insertion of a row, it will be inserted as the last one.
 There are multiple ways to specify the desired location to insert the row.

-The location parameter in fact accepts an `InsertLocation` type.
+The location parameter accepts an `InsertLocation` type.
 It is nothing more than an enum:

 ```swift
 public enum InsertLocation { }
 ```

-The enum take as cases:
+The enum takes as cases:

 * `top`: insert the row at the top.
 * `bottom`: insert the row at the bottom.